nnesse/glbindify/Readme.md

 		exit(-1);

-`glbindify` places typedefs such as `GLenum`, `GLint`, etc in the `glbindify` namespace and places function bindings and enums in the api specific namespaces `glbindify::gl`, `glbindify::wgl`, and `glbindify::glx`.
-So for example a call in a traditional C GL API call such as:
+The tool places typedefs such as `GLenum`, `GLint`, etc in the `glbindify` namespace and places function bindings and enums in api specific namespaces `glbindify::gl`, `glbindify::wgl`, and `glbindify::glx`.
+For example a call in a traditional C GL API call such as:

 `glBindTexture(GL_TEXTURE_2D, tex)`